Parkinson’s Care at HARTZ Physical Therapy

 Our therapists:

 Beth Kauffman, MPT, GCS has completed the LSVT® BIG certification which is an exercise treatment program focused on training people with Parkinson’s disease (PD) to use their body more normally.
-Beth is one of only a handful physical therapists in Lancaster County with this designation.
-The LSVT® BIG Certification Course trains physical and occupational therapy professionals in an evidence based, intensive treatment protocol for individuals with Parkinson’s Disease.
+Beth is one of only a handful of physical therapists in Lancaster County with this designation.
+The LSVT® BIG Certification Course trains physical and occupational therapy professionals in an evidence-based, intensive treatment protocol for individuals with Parkinson’s Disease.
 This treatment regimen requires high motivation from patients including 4 days of outpatient PT per week for 1 month and daily home exercises.
 This program has a set established protocol of 7 functional movement patterns and the implementation of an individualized therapeutic exercise program to meet the specific needs of each patient.
-The goals of the program are to emphasize large velocity movements, recalibrate the neuromuscular system, and drive neuroplasticity to improve mobility, reduce fall risk and maintain independent living.
+The goals of the program are to emphasize large velocity movements, recalibrate the neuromuscular system, and drive neuroplasticity to improve mobility, reduce fall risk, and maintain independent living.
 Beth is located in our Lancaster East office and may be reached at 717.396.7766 or bkauffman@hartzpt.com.

 Research on LSVT® BIG has proven the efficacy of the program and shown outstanding outcomes for people with Parkinson’s Disease including: